CS5008Fall2025/homework-sorts-NHazelJ/Report.md

 ### 6. Stable vs Unstable
 Look up stability as it refers to sorting.
 In your own words, describe one sort that is stable and one sort that isn't stable
-stable example — Insertion sort: In the usual array implementation, when we shift larger elements to the right and then insert the key, equal elements are not swapped past each other, easier to compute so making it more stable.
+stable example — Insertion sort: In the usual array implementation, when we shift larger elements to the right and then insert the key, equal elements are not swapped past each other, easier to compute so making it more stable.[4]

 Unstable example —selection sort repeatedly selects the minimum from the unsorted tail and swaps it with the first position of that tail.
 That swap can move an equal key from later in the array ahead of an equal key that appeared earlier.
-A bit harder to compute so making it less stable.
+A bit harder to compute so making it less stable.[4]

 ### 6.2 When stability is needed?